Shahin Najafi: Separation from Tapesh 2012

 Najafi ended cooperation with Tapesh 2012 at the beginning of 2009.
 Various reasons have been proposed related to his separation from this group.
 The main reason is releasing the "Around us" single song on Voice of America TV without permission.
 The supervisor of Tapesh 2012 later apologized to Najafi and stated: the song had been inadvertently released in Voice of America TV.
 Najafi accepted the apology.

 Reaction to the 2009 Iranian presidential election

 After the Iranian election protests, Najafi released a single named Neda in July 2009 dedicated to Neda Agha-Soltan, an activist killed during the protests.
 He released his second studio album titled Tavahhom (Illusion) on 19 September 2009 by the German-Iranian publishing house "Pamas-Verlag".
 In this album, several songs are about the intense protests against the Islamic republic government and the political oppression after the presidential election.

-It can be cited as "Vaghti khoda have (When God is asleep)" through these songs.
+It can be cited as "Vaghti khoda khabe (When God is asleep)" through these songs.
 The song's lyrics protest the 2009 Iran poll protests trial, militia violence, the use of torture on prisoners, and the Supreme Leader of Islamic republic regime.